Q: How are teams selected?

 - MYSA generally brackets teams together with even numbered ages: 10U, 12U, 14U, 16U, etc. That means we often (though not always) register teams spanning two ages (9/10U, 11/12U etc.).

 Q: What if I don’t know anything about soccer?
 How do I help with my player(s)’ team?

 A: MYSA provides resources for those interested in learning the laws of the game as well as coaching resources and licensing at all levels.
 Additionally, there are great FREE resources available online (Youtube) which demonstrate skills, drills and games at all levels of play.
-The only requirement to assist with a LFYS team is to submit to a background check through MYSA (paid for by the club).
+The only requirement to assist with a LFYS team is to submit to a background check through MYSA (paid for by the club), and do concussion and Safe Sport training online.
 You will then carry an adult (coaches) pass and be eligible to coach or assist with the team during games.

 A: MYSA has improved the scheduling and bracketing process the last couple of years and has worked to group clubs closer together.
 However, in order to play competitively against other teams, some travel is required.
 Typically the younger the team the less travel required because there are more teams with younger teams.
 There are normally an equal number of home and away games (generally 5 and 5), and many parents will carpool for games that are further away.